quangnd159/ielts/content/speaking/ipa.md

 You may need a person with good pronciation to help you at the start, but YouTube can certainly help too: try searching with `learn english ipa` (note that there are some differences between American English and British English).

 Learning the IPA is definitely a worthwhile undertaking.

-P.S.
-Later, when you learn another foreign language, you'll find it easier to learn its pronunciation because you can make sound comparisons.
+It will better equip you for [[shadowing]].
+And later, when you learn another foreign language, you'll find it easier to learn its pronunciation because you can make sound comparisons.
 For example, `dz` in English is pretty close to `z` in [Chinese](https://youtu.be/Pmk6Dp08udw?t=108).

 > [!summary] Vocabulary Highlight
 >